-I answered a question on atheists patronizing religious businesses on 15 September 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on atheists patronizing religious businesses on Philosophy in Action Radio on 15 September 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is it wrong for an atheist to patronize religious businesses?
 Is it an endorsement of religion or failure of integrity for an atheist to buy goods or services from a religious business, such as hiring an explicitly religious (and advertised as such) plumber or joining the local YMCA?

 My Answer, In Brief: Most people are religious, and they're good trading partners.
 However, when a person injects his religion into his business, that's increasing the likelihood of unwanted proselytizing, as well as seeming to endorse his religiosity.
 In that case, find another person to do business with, if possible.

 - Download: MP3 Segment (2.9 MB)

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

 Thank you, if you've contributed to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!